SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

    *
    * The date format MUST comply with [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
    *
+   * When retrieved from an ORD aggregator, `lastUpdate` will be reliable there and reflect either the provider based update time or the aggregator processing time.
+   * Therefore consumers MAY rely on it to detect changes to the metadata and the attached resource definition files.
+   *
    * If the resource has attached definitions, either the `version` or `lastUpdate` property MUST be defined and updated to let the ORD aggregator know that they need to be fetched again.
    *
    * Together with `systemInstanceAware`, this property SHOULD be used to optimize the metadata crawling process of the ORD aggregators.